-The campaign aims to ensure more Australians recognise that racism is unacceptable in our community, and to empower individuals & organisations to prevent & respond effectively to racism.
-It’s been given added momentum by the shocking treatment of Goodes, and the national debate that has sparked.
+The campaign’s aim was to ensure more Australians recognise that racism is unacceptable in our community, and to empower individuals and organisations to prevent and respond effectively to racism.

-So what is your organisation doing to stop racism?
+So what can your organisation do to stop racism?
 And what more could it be doing?
-Here’s four ideas from the “Racism.
-It Stops With Me” campaign:
+Here are four ideas from the campaign:

 Your organisation could institute programs or policy changes to reduce racism in your workplace or community.

-You could follow the example of many existing supporters and ask members of staff or the community to pledge their personal support of the campaign.
+You could follow the example of many existing supporters and ask members of staff or the community to pledge their personal support of the campaign messaging.